 We prepare students to access technology resources at the university level and beyond, and to read as a lifelong learning skill.Middle and Upper School Resources

 It is the mission of the Jackson Academy library to give each teacher and student personalized, knowledgeable, and timely service that enriches their unique learning experience.
 Full-text, multifaceted online databases and an online catalog for books are available for students and faculty.
 All of these resources may be accessed on or off campus.

+Helping students learn how to avoid plagiarism ties into the principles of the JA Honor Code, guiding students to be ethical researchers as they learn to paraphrase and cite their work correctly.
 Avoiding plagiarism is an important practice in academic and professional writing.
-We work with students in grades 5-12 to learn different ways to avoid plagiarism.
+We work with students in fifth through twelfth grades to teach ways to avoid plagiarism.

 “My heart in teaching is to help students to think for themselves, whether it is to evaluate an online source, pause before posting something online, or simply choose a book for academic or pleasure reading.”Bronwyn Burford, Upper and Middle School Librarian